 Why I Bought The Anti-Aging Day Serum

 At first, I was perfectly happy with my Moisturizing Face Screen which is cheaper and had higher SPF protection.
-But when I suffered a bout of acne about two-three months ago, my skin didn’t just break out, it became extremely oily, as well.
+But when I suffered a bout of acne about two-three months ago, my skin didn’t just break out, it became extremely oily.
 I suddenly remembered the lighter texture of the Anti-Aging Serum and how it might work better on my then rioting skin.
-And I wasn’t wrong.
-The Anti-Aging Day Serum helped tide me through a period of very oily (shiny forehead like a greasy non-stick pan), breakout-prone skin.
+I was right.
+The AADS helped tide me through a period greasy, shiny à la non-stick pan forehead filled with breakouts.

 Is SPF 20 Enough?

-Although some might not be comfortable with wearing anything less than SPF30, I think that the AADS stands true to its claim.
-It provides essential every day UVA/UVB protection and defends against premature aging with a unique combination of natural humectants, emollients and anti-oxidants.
-So as long as you follow basic sun protection tips like avoiding direct exposure especially during the harsh times of the day, not spending more time under the sun than you’re supposed to and using a brolly when possible (and provided you don’t live in the desert or anywhere where the UV index is ultra high and there aren’t lots of immediate sheds and shades available) then I think the AADS should be enough for everyday sun protection.
+I think that the AADS stands true to its claim.
+It provides essential every day UVA/UVB protection.
+So as long as you follow basic sun protection tips like avoiding direct exposure especially during the harsh times of the day and using a brolly when possible (and provided you don’t live in the desert or anywhere where the UV index is ultra high) then I think the AADS should really be enough for everyday protection.

 Balling Up & Other Issues

 Since the AADS provides a matte finish and can sometimes be drying to the skin, it should be applied only after the skin has been properly moisturized.
-Application should also be quick as when the serum starts to dry and settle, spreading and blending it on the skin might cause it to ball up which leaves a rather untidy texture.
+Application should also be quick as when the serum starts to dry and settle, spreading and blending it might cause it to ball up.
 As mentioned above, I observed that the tints of the MFS seem to be lighter than their AADS counterparts.
-So if you use a Light Tint MFS, the Light Tint AADS might not be as good of a match to your skin tone as the Light Tint MFS is but it also doesn’t mean that it would be a total mismatch.
+So if you use a Light Tint MFS, the Light Tint AADS might not be as good of a match to your skin tone as the Light Tint MFS — it’s best to try out samples first.

 Toss or Keep?